sarg3nt/certified-kubernetes-security-specialist/03 Minimize Microservice Vulnerabilities/04 Open Policy Agent.md

-# OPA

-Open Policy Agent
+# Open Policy Agent

-OPA takes care of Authorization, not Authentication
+OPA takes care of Authorization, not Authentication but is also often used as a back end service for Admissions Controllers

 The exam won't have us write policy files but we should know how to work with them and what they do.